 COVID-19 is already having a serious impact on global Auto production and sales and it is no different in case of Automotive turbocharger market.
 Garrett`s two production plants remained shut for the duration of the lockdown and re-started production in Late March 2020.

-The global Automotive turbocharger market is estimated at $XX Billion in 2019, will decline by ~18% in 2020 but grow at 4% CAGR till 2025.
-Gasoline turbochargers segment expected to grow at double digits till 2025
+The global Automotive turbocharger market is estimated at $XX Billion in 2020, will grow at 4% CAGR till 2026.
+Gasoline turbochargers segment expected to grow at double digits till 2026

 Garrett Advancing Motion formerly known as Honeywell Turbo Technologies is the leading the turbo market.
 Closely competing is the BorgWarner from US.
 These 2 manufacturers hold about 65% market share globally.